Three bidders out as Rio faces lacklustre Canadian sale - sources

-LONDON Three big-name bidders for Rio Tinto's (RIO.L) majority stake in Canada's largest iron ore producer are now out of the running, sources familiar with the talks said on Tuesday, after offers came in well below the mining group's targets.
+LONDON, Aug 6 Three big-name bidders for Rio Tinto's majority stake in Canada's largest iron ore producer are now out of the running, sources familiar with the talks said on Tuesday, after offers came in well below the mining group's targets.

 The low offers, at a time when dozens of mining assets are for sale and demand for steelmaking commodities is uncertain, raise questions over the future of a sale that could still take months to tie up - should Rio decide to push ahead.